SEX THERAPY TREATMENT

 This approach is commonly a synthesis of sex education, cognitive therapy, talk and trauma therapies.
 Often briefer in duration than other treatment modalities.

 Eye Movement Desensitization and Reprocessing (EMDR)

-EMDR is a neurobiological form of therapy that helps people cope with trauma or upsetting events that may have lasting effects on an individual.
-Often these moments that happened long ago still feel very ‘real’ and they have a hard time letting go of the negative emotions and cognitions associated with an event.
-Consequently, these memories have an adverse impact on the person’s quality of life.
+EMDR is a neurobiological form of therapy that helps people cope with traumas or upsetting events that may have lasting effects on an individual.
+Often these moments that happened long ago still feel very ‘real’ and when triggered, individuals can have a hard time letting go of the negative emotions, cognitions and beliefs about themselves associated with the traumatic event.
+Consequently, these memories, implicit or explicit, have an adverse impact on the person’s quality of life.

 EMDR therapy works much in the same way Rapid Eye Movement (REM) works in sleep.
 EMDR has an effect on the way the brain processes information — helping the brain reprocess the memory of a painful event into a thought process that is less upsetting.
-By helping the patient ‘see’ the event in a new way, through a series of eye movements, a patient will be able to process distressing memories which allow for positive change and healing.
+By helping the patient see the event in a new way, through a series of bilateral stimulation (eye movements, alternating tapping, or alternating tones) a patient will be able to process distressing memories which allow for positive change and healing.
 EMDR treatment has been proven to be the most effective treatment for any form of post-traumatic stress disorder including childhood and sexual abuse.
 EMDR therapy also works over a shorter period of time as compared to other methods of therapy.